 Proposals for individual presentations, posters, and PechaKuchas should not exceed 300 words.
 All other session proposals should not exceed 600 words.

-Submissions are due 8 January 2017 at 11:59 PM [GMT + 8 Hours].
-Applicants will be notified of results on 23 January 2017.
+Proposal submissions for the conference will be considered until 24 March 2017 at 11:59 PM [GMT + 8 Hours].
 All presenters need to accept invitations, register and pay registration fees by 2 April 2017.

 If you have questions, please feel free to contact the conference organisers at [email protected].